-Rather than spending 30 minutes on each candidate per interview, Qualifi’s self-guided interview approach allows recruiters to reduce this time to 3-5 minutes of listening to a candidate’s recorded response.
+Rather than spending 30 minutes on each candidate per interview, Qualifi’s virtual interview approach allows recruiters to reduce this time to 3-5 minutes of listening to a candidate’s recorded response.
 This cuts the recruitment process by as much as 7 times or more.
 Furthermore, it eliminates the need for the recruiter and applicant to schedule an interview time that works for both of them, a process in which 67% percent of recruiters report taking 30 minutes to 2 hours to schedule for a single candidate.

 So, look no further than Qualifi if you’re looking for an interviewing tool that can reduce your time-to-hire, improvise candidate experience, and free your recruiters’ time to do the most important tasks.

 The screening stage is possibly the most important part of the hiring process.
 Without it, how would you know which candidates are best suited for the position?
 After all, isn’t the recruiter’s job, at its essential core, to pick the best candidate amongst pools of hundreds of candidates?